bkayser/DailyChallenge/docs/elliott.md

 Today you will learn about the `|` operator.

+In Linux, all programs have input and output.
+Input is data that is entered into a program, usually when you type something.
+When you type information into a web page, that is input.
+Output is what programs print out.
+When you type the `ls` command, its output is a list of files in the current directory.
+When you type `cat raven.txt` the output of the cat command is the contents of the file `raven.txt.`

 1. On the Chromebook open a terminal window.
 2. Type `cat raven.txt`
 3. Now type `cat raven.txt | grep log`.
 How is the output different?
 4. Type `cat raven.txt | grep -i quoth`.
 What do you think "quoth" means?

 The `|` character is a "pipe operator"  It takes the output from one command and feeds it into another command.

+For fun, can you use the `|` operator to "pipe" other commands into the `grep` program? (hint: try the `find` command)